yiqingxu/OGSync/docs/index.md

 ![architecture](https://raw.githubusercontent.com/yiqingxu/OGSync/main/img/OGSync.png)

 The main module of the tool is implemented by the python and can be deployed by docker engine.
-Users can freely build their own database and easily manage organelle genome features such as nucleatide CDS, protein, sequence, annotations and etc.
+Users can freely build their own database and easily manage organelle genome features such as nucleotide CDS, protein, sequence, annotations and etc.

 ## Manual